kri6521/Resume_JD_matching_using_PHP/README.md

 - Score (0–100)
 - Reason for score (GPT)
 - Experience required
-- Link to job description
+- Link to job description (if mentioned)